 Virtual Machines.
 Right-sizing — VMs Undersized for Memory and CPU

-The report helps you to detect virtual machines that have less allocated RAM or CPU resources than they require.
+The report helps you detect virtual machines that have less allocated RAM or CPU resources than they require.

 The Virtual Machines.
 Right-sizing — VMs Undersized for Memory and CPU report analyzes historical performance and configured resource allocation to provide recommendations for an optimized VM configuration and allocation of resources.